 Lead Researcher, Adaptation to glacio-hydrological change in high mountains

-My doctoral research aims to 1) characterize and compare how select communities in the Nepal Himalaya, Peruvian Andes, and Alaska Coast Mountains are experiencing and responding to changes in glacier hydrology and 2) to identify guiding principles for climate change adaptation plans that are attentive to both human well-being and ecological resilience.
+My doctoral research aims to 1) characterize and compare how select communities in the Nepal Himalaya and Peruvian Andes are experiencing and responding to changes in glacier hydrology and 2) to identify guiding principles for climate change adaptation plans that are attentive to both human well-being and ecological resilience.
 The project draws on insights from earth system science, theoretical work on climate change adaptation and socio-ecological systems, and the perspectives of residents in globally significant high mountain regions.
 It contributes to the advancement of mountain-focused climate change adaptation research, while also providing actionable recommendations for successfully navigating climate-related changes in mountain areas.
 Supervision is provided by Drs.
 Michele Koppes, Leila Harris, Kai Chan, and Martin Price (UNESCO Chair in Sustainable Mountain Development).

 Lead Researcher, Systematic review of climate change adaptation in glaciated mountains